Child and father learn about LifeBoard

 What do we do?

-We are therefore actively working to develop and demonstrate how recycled plastic from, for example, fishing nets can replace parts of the plastic we use in our LifeBoards.
-Recycling plastic in a safety product is far from an easy task, as we have to set high quality requirements for our product.
-For every kilogram of virgin plastic we can replace in LifeBoard, approximately 82 % less CO2 is emitted.
-We hope to contribute to fewer fishing nets and thus less waste ending up in the ocean by creating an economic incentive to recycle the plastic.
-At the same time, we want to push the boundaries for the use of recycled plastic and inspire citizens to make an effort to keep their local beach clean.
+We are actively working to develop and demonstrate how recycled plastic, including materials from fishing nets, can replace parts of the plastic used in our LifeBoards.
+Recycling plastic in a safety product is far from an easy task, as we are required to meet high-quality standards for our product.
+For every kilogram of new plastic we can replace in a LifeBoard, approximately 82% less CO2 is emitted.
+We hope to contribute to reducing the amount of fishing nets and, consequently, less waste ending up in the ocean by creating economic incentives to recycle the plastic.
+At the same time, we aim to push the boundaries of recycled plastic usage and inspire those who are working to keep their local beaches clean.
+We do this, for example, by organizing beach cleanups in collaboration with the company Strandet.

 Illustration of the lifecycle of a LifeBoard